-You can utilize the center by walking in, setting up an appointment in person or via phone at (870) 972-3451, scheduling weekly appointments with the same tutor, working with one of our embedded tutors in the agriculture, engineering, and business departments attending one of our workshops, and joining one of our writing groups.
+You can utilize the center by setting up an appointment via Penji.
+Students may schedule weekly appointments with the same tutor, work with one of our embedded tutors in the agriculture, engineering, and business departments, attend one of our workshops, or join one of our writing groups.

 Our Writing Consultants will:

 - help you understand and plan your writing project;